ENTS-H104/backend/README.md

 2. **Dockerize the app:**
     - Create a `Dockerfile` in the root of your project:
     ```dockerfile
-    # Use the official Node.js image.
+    # Use a specific version of Node.js as the base image
-    FROM node:14
+    FROM node:18.20.0

-    # Create and change to the app directory.
+    # Set the working directory in the container
-    WORKDIR /usr/src/app
+    WORKDIR /backend

-    # Copy application dependency manifests to the container image.
+    # Copy the rest of the application code
-    COPY package*.json ./
+    COPY . .

-    # Install production dependencies.
+    # Install dependencies
     RUN npm install

-    # Copy local code to the container image.
+    # Command to run the application
-    COPY . .

-    # Run the web service on container startup.
-    CMD [ "npm", "start" ]
+    CMD ["npm", "run", "start"]
     ```

 3. **Build the Docker image:**